 Despite a couple’s best efforts, divorce may be inevitable.
 By starting the process in a rational and calm manner, couples are much better equipped to make lasting agreements with one another, address their differences effectively and develop parenting plans that will be beneficial for everyone involved.

-Maniatis & Dimopoulos P.C., located in Tuckahoe, N.Y, is best known for its expertise in matrimonial and family law – helping high-net worth clients settle through often-complicated divorce cases.
-Owner Gus Dimopoulos’ experience and readiness to go to trial has earned him a reputation of a no-nonsense litigator who is a strong advocate for his clients.
+Dimopoulos & Bruggemann P.C., located in Tuckahoe, N.Y, is best known for its expertise in matrimonial and family law – helping high-net-worth clients settle through often complicated divorce cases.
+Owner Gus Dimopoulos’ experience and readiness to go to trial has earned him a reputation as a no-nonsense litigator who is a strong advocate for his clients.